 Opening hours: Mon-Fri 10am-7pm, Sat 10am-5pm, Sun closed

-Although most of the book-lined shelves in this Kallio bar contain Finnish titles, there’s something about having a wine amidst old books that soothes my soul.
+There’s something about having a glass of wine amidst old books that soothes my soul.
+Even if most of the book-lined shelves contain Finnish titles.
 The drinks are also well priced for Helsinki standards.

 Location: Fleminginkatu 5